 At the top of King’s Boulevard, on the banks of Regent’s Canal is Granary Square.
 This magnificent public square is the heart of King’s Cross.
-Built where barges once unloaded their goods from the canal.
-The square’s aquatic history has been worked into the new design, which is animated with over 1,000 choreographed fountains – each individually controlled and lit!
+Built where barges once unloaded their goods, the square is animated with over 1,000 choreographed fountains – each individually controlled and lit!
 The fountains are spectacular – especially by night.